chris00walker/domain-model/DDD_Artefacts/docs/STYLE_GUIDE.md

 ```

 That way, any automated checks or formatters know to leave your markers and stubs intact.

-## Conventions

-### Links

-- Use relative links within the documentation
-- Use descriptive link text (not "click here")
-- Link to other relevant documents when referencing them

-### Code Examples

 ```typescript
 // Good: Include type annotations